Possession Amounts - Any adult aged 21 or older

 Source: WA Dept. of Health

-THIS DOES NOT CONSTITUTE LEGAL ADVICE, PLEASE CONTACT A LEGAL PROFESSION FOR LEGAL ADVICE, IT IS FOR INFORMATIONAL AND/OR EDUCATIONAL PURPOSES ONLY AND DOES NOT SUBSTITUTE LEGAL ADVICE.
+THIS PAGE DOES NOT CONSTITUTE LEGAL ADVICE, PLEASE CONTACT A LEGAL PROFESSION FOR LEGAL ADVICE, IT IS FOR INFORMATIONAL AND/OR EDUCATIONAL PURPOSES ONLY AND DOES NOT SUBSTITUTE LEGAL ADVICE.

 New Medical Cannabis law now in effect, WA Dept. of Health database operational